zero-gear/keygen_for_lostit_psychic_powers/README.md

 **1 way: Direct brute of key**

-Unfortunatly brute time is unacceptable big.
+Unfortunatly brute time is unacceptable huge.
 Using [keygen based on brute](https://github.com/smart-rabbit/keygen_for_lostit_brute-strength), which brute threads quantity is equal to quantity of cores on your PC - i waste my 8 cores power for several days.
 Initial sober view should prevent me from such mistake.
 Input range is too wide,  MD5 hashes numerous calculations loop is not so fast.